 Self-managed super funds (SMSFs) are another option when making a choice on superannuation.
 SMSFs give you control over your superannuation fund but come with additional responsibilities and administration.
 When assessing whether a SMSF is right for you, there are some important considerations.
 Click below for more information, or contact us today to determine whether this may be an option for you.

-If you need help choosing the right superannuation for you please don’t hesitate to call the practice or make an appointment with one of our friendly and professional team.
+If you need help choosing the right superannuation for you, contact MBA Financial Strategists.
+Call the practice or make an appointment online with one of our friendly and professional team.

 MBA Financial Strategists Pty Ltd ABN 13 008 285 756 is an Authorised Representative and Credit Representative of AMP Financial Planning Pty Limited, Australian Financial Services Licensee and Australian Credit Licensee.
 This article contains information that is general in nature.
 It does not take into account the objectives, financial situation or needs of any particular person.
 You need to consider your financial situation and needs before making any decisions based on this information.